drhtcl/drhtcl.github.io/index.md

 ---
 [Is it possible to travel around the world with US$0.06/km]([/pdf/Flights.pdf](https://rpubs.com/fabiano_silva/Volta))<br>
-Finding the lowest possible airfare and the strange pricing strategies from air company
+Finding the lowest possible airfare and the strange pricing strategies from air companies
 <img src="images/travel.jpeg?raw=true"/>

 ---